 - The Enzyme-histochemistry method is used to study the metabolic changes in the tissue of diseased patients; in the diagnostic of Hirschsprung disease; Biopsy analysis of muscle; and for the research in toxicology.

 Advancement in Histochemistry

 This technique was first introduced in 1970 and is still an evolving technique.
 This is performed to demonstrate the localization of antigen-binding sites by labeling the antibodies.
-For this purpose, antigens or antibodies (like monoclonal or polyclonal) should be specifically purified and this is done by methods like antigen-affinity chromatography or Hybridoma technique.
-To test the specificity of these antibodies, different techniques are used like ELISA, Immunoelectrophoresis, and Western Blotting, etc.
+For this purpose, antigens or antibodies (like monoclonal or polyclonal) should be specifically purified and this is done by methods like antigen-affinity chromatography or the Hybridoma technique.
+To test the specificity of these antibodies, different techniques are used like ELISA, Immunoelectrophoresis, Western Blotting, etc.

 Labeling of antibodies is done by methods like fluorochrome conjugates (Fluorescein